Part 2 of this story is a response to this prompt. Part 3 coming soon.

 The Galash had a supreme understanding of curvature and connectivity.
 Everything in geometry up to the Gauss-Bonnet theorem was trivial to them.
 The mathematicians were delighted to find that the Galash had a mysterious method of quickly computing the Euler characteristic of any shape presented to them.

-As both parties understanding of each others’ mathematics grew to this point, the humans became curious about Galash physics.
+As both party's understanding of each others’ mathematics grew to this point, the humans became curious about Galash physics.
 The mathematicians inquired about this, but the Galash only provided them with some convoluted notions about causality and continua.
 Perhaps this explained the inability of Earth’s scientists to reverse engineer the genusinc engine.
 The government had decided that it was best not to ask the Galash about this because they didn’t want them to know that their ship had been destroyed in the process.
 However, many of the Galash already suspected that their ship had been dismantled, and some had lost hope of ever seeing Moikrol again.

 Rena was not satisfied with her new life.
-Countless days had passed and all she did for most of the days was lay on his back, talk to her fellow Galash, talk to the humans, play games with both parties, and solve puzzles.
+Countless days had passed and all she did for most of the days was lay on her back, talk to her fellow Galash, talk to the humans, play games with both parties, and solve puzzles.
 The humans that she spoke with were kind, and developing communication with them had been an interesting task, but she hated being unable to explore.
 She learned that yet another new team of humans was going to be allowed to interact with them; this one was going to be interested in Galash history.
 It piqued Rena’s interest.

 Rena, together with Muav and a few other members of the nearly forgotten expedition, conversed with the historians.
 To the historians’ surprise, the Galash seemed to have a pretty clear understanding of evolution, but estimated their species to be only four thousand generations old.